Marco Rubio Is Only Going To Get More Extreme

-Category: World Politics Hits: 5In a New York Post op-ed published last night, Marco Rubio declared that government power should be used to punish corporations that deviate from conservative correctness.
+Category: World Politics Hits: 21In a New York Post op-ed published last night, Marco Rubio declared that government power should be used to punish corporations that deviate from conservative correctness.
 “What’s good for General Motors is good for the country.”
 This was a defining American adage in the last century, because it was true: US corporations helped to make our country the most prosperous in the history of the world.
 But with the profits came a corporate duty to care for the strength of the nation and its citizens.
 That bargain has broken down.
 Many in corporate America feel no obligation to act in the best interest of our country.
 Historically, corporate America played an integral role in building thriving communities, stable families and a strong nation.
 US companies made a comfortable lifestyle available to millions of working- and middle-class Americans.
 (This stopped being true when Rubio was in grammar school, but whatever.)
 To help our corporations fulfill their patriotic role, the GOP especially enacted business-friendly policies.
 We kept tax rates low, slashed red tape where appropriate and limited the reach of labor unions.
 But somewhere along the line, corporations began prioritizing short-term financial windfalls and ruthless offshoring.

 Read more https://crooksandliars.com/2021/04/marco-rubio-senate